 Austria: UW Obesity and Health

-Ecuador: UW Wellbeing Through Microenterprise and Environmental Stewardship
+Ecuador: UW Wellbeing through Indigenous Knowledge and Environmental Health

 Ghana: UW Ghanaian Health & Food Systems: Human, Agricultural & Environmental Health